gatsbyjs/gatsby/docs/docs/recipes/transforming-data.md

  ],
 ```

-2. Query your image using GraphQL.
+2. Query your image using GraphQL and apply a grayscale transformation to the image inline.

 ```query {
      file(relativePath: { eq: "gatsby-astronaut.png" }) {